lustr4/Kubernetes_tools/README.md

 ###  How to install worker node
 Run script install_k8s_worker.sh
-After the script runs successfully the node can then run the kubeadm join command that the master node outputs after kubeadm init.
+After the script run successfully the node can be joined after run the kubeadm join command that the master node outputs after kubeadm init.